bagherani/bagherani/README.md

 <strong>I am a Software Engineer</strong>

-Software engineer with administration knowledge, and 8+ years of experience in web development.
-Collaborated with 6+ teams of up to 20 members.
-Worked in depth with popular web and javascript frameworks on enterprise-level projects.
+Software engineer with administration knowledge, and 10+ years of experience in web development.
+I have collaborated with 8+ teams of up to 20 members.
+I have worked in depth with popular web and javascript frameworks on enterprise-level projects.

 <img src="https://github-readme-streak-stats.herokuapp.com/?user=madushadhanushka&theme=tokyonight" alt="mystreak"/>